-It all began in 1871 with the formation of the Monmouth Beach Association which sought to create an exclusive resort along the Jersey Shore The owners wanted to make the area a “select place” for people of “unquestioned respectability.”
+It began in 1871 with the formation of the Monmouth Beach Association which sought to create an exclusive resort along the Jersey Shore The owners wanted to make the area a “select place” for people of “unquestioned respectability.”
 Many wealthy and well-known families made their homes here in town during those glory years — mostly during the summer months.
-Their dwellings were the large cottages that dotted our coastline.
+Their dwellings were the massive cottages that dotted the coastline.
 Today, most are gone.

 The following famous names and families list — all who lived in town at one time or another — was largely compiled by borough resident Gail Gannon, who is much-admired for chronicling of old-time Monmouth Beach through her historic paintings.

 • Samuel R. Mott — Nationally-known for the cider company he founded in 1842, Mott and his family lived on the corner of Ocean Avenue and Beach Road in the late 1800s.
 Today the company is part of the Cadbury-Schweppes beverage empire.